What is Eyelid Surgery?

 What does the surgery involve?

-You may have local anaesthesia, sedation, or a general anaesthetic.
-Your surgeon will inform you which is the best option for you.
+You may have local anaesthesia, sedation, or a general anaesthesia.
+Your plastic surgeon will inform you which is the best option for you.

 The operation differs according to the details of the blepharoplasty

-Upper eyelid surgery – your surgeon will make an incisions on the natural skin crease just above the eyelid.
+Upper eyelid-surgery – your plastic surgeon will make an incisions on the natural skin crease just above the eyelid.
 They will remove any excess skin and fat that us pushing through the muscle

 Recovery will be between 7 to 14 days from day of surgery.